 As users, developers and regulators of digital technologies, they have a crucial role to play in determining whether the digitisation of government, society and the economy will produce more or less stable and equitable futures.
-The Digital State programme sets out both to lead policy research and provide a forum for broad-ranging discussion with academics and policymakers on the opportunities and challenges that digital technologies pose to policymaking, governance and democracy.
+The Digital State programme, led by Dr Tanya Filer, sets out both to lead policy research and provide a forum for broad-ranging discussion with academics and policymakers on the opportunities and challenges that digital technologies pose to policymaking, governance and democracy.
 It will meet this aim through an expanding portfolio of projects.
 These currently include:

 Govtech refers broadly to digital and new technologies designed for the public sector.
 The technologies that it signals thus hold the potential to affect the broadest scope of public life.
 The Governing Govtech project seeks to explore and propose good governance mechanisms for the Govtech sector: ones that prioritise both democratic values and useful innovation that meets public needs.
 The project will be international and comparative in focus, including Chile, the UK and Israel, and will draw on pertinent models from other sectors.
 It will look beyond regulation alone, to consideration questions of culture, ethics, markets and public value.

 Tech States is the Institute’s video and podcast interview series with leading digital policymakers and public policy professionals.
 It sets out to explore the complex, exciting and at times concerning relationship between government, politics, and digital and emerging technologies.